TESTED AT 356 BARG

 Special ring reinforced solutions

-For Expansion Joints used in demanding operating conditions special arrangements need to be taken into account.
-For example, a design with bellows of thicker plies, could utilize duplex stainless steel for additional strength, with the ring reinforcement specially designed and supported by tie rods, which are connected to the lugs of the Expansion Joint.
+For Expansion Joints with demanding operating conditions, and therefore a design with bellows of thicker plies, e.g. of duplex stainless steel for additional strength, the ring reinforcement is designed in a special way and supported by tie rods, which are connected to the lugs of the Expansion Joint.

 Highly experienced with high pressure

-Belman has expertly designed, manufactured and supplied many Expansion Joints for high pressure installations and with many different designs to precisely suit the client’s application.
-We have numerous projects featuring such cases, here we can refer to two such cases: Ring reinforced corner relief Expansion Joints for 145 barg pressure which was installed at a nuclear power plant.
-Another project concerns an Inline pressure balanced expansion joints for 82 barg pressure which is in use at a fertilizer manufacturer.
+Belman has expertly designed, manufactured and supplied many Expansion Joints for high pressure installations and with many different designs to fit the application of the client.
+For example: Ring reinforced corner relief Expansion Joints for 145 barg pressure installed at a nuclear power plant.
+Another project is an Inline pressure balanced expansion joints for 82 barg pressure installed at a fertilizer manufacturer among many others.